fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 ```

-#### XMLRPC Approach
+#### XML-RPC Approach

 This approach is currently not implemented.
-Instead the CLI approach is used to call ros commands within a roscpp node.
+Instead the CLI approach described above is used to call ros commands within a roscpp node.
 {: .notice }

 To get the service list in our C++ code we can make use
-of XMLRPC which ROS uses under the hood for its communication.
+of XML-RPC which ROS uses under the hood for its communication.
 With it we can query the
-ROS master through its [ROS Master API](http://wiki.ros.org/ROS/Master_API).
+ROS master through the [ROS Master API](http://wiki.ros.org/ROS/Master_API).

 First we need to include the `master.h`: